Failure of Transmission Line Insulators

 Conclusions

-Knowing the failure rate of a given type of insulator can be a useful tool on which to base expectations for its long-term performance.
-However, failure rate value by itself may not be sufficient to fully assess the impact such failures may have on performance of an electrical system.
-It is also important, especially for the utility, to know if the failure of a given insulator will cause a line drop and/or an interruption in service.
-In this respect, utility engineers should realize that line design is also an important consideration.
+Knowing the failure rate of a given type of insulator can be a useful tool on which to base expectations for long-term performance.
+However, failure rate value by itself may not be sufficient to fully assess the effect such failures have on performance of an electrical system.
+It is also important, especially for the utility, to know if the failure of a given insulator will cause a line drop and/or an interruption of service.
+In this respect, utility engineers should recognize that line design is also important.

 INMR LABORATORY GUIDE